kaikura/ImUs/README.md

 # Visualization
 What the user will see is that their physical presence have an effect on the visualization. videoOSC.pde reads the video and decompose it in cells resembling single pixels.
-Those cells are exploded by the code in the 3 dimensions.
+Those cells are exploded by the Processing code in the 3 dimensions.

 ![](resources/visualization.png)